akobashikawa/vagrant-shell-lamp/README.md

 ### Remember
 * `vagrant ssh` to enter in guest
-* `vagrant suspend` to save guest snapshot
+* `vagrant suspend` to stop vagrant and save guest status
-* `vagrant halt` to shutdown guest
+* `vagrant halt` to stop vagrant and shutdown guest
-* `vagrant destroy` to destroy guest if you wish to start from scratch again
+* `vagrant destroy` to stop vagrant and destroy all, if you wish start from scratch again